How to Play Pool by Yourself – Blatt Billiards

 Billiards cue ready for shooting

-Take any three pool balls and place them in a triangle where you normally rack the balls.
-Use the cue ball to break.
-Your objective is to sink the balls in the fewest shots possible and lowest score.
-Each shot counts as one, and you add two to your score for every scratch or foul.
+Choose any three billiard balls, put them in to a triangle where you normally rack the balls, and use the cue ball to break.
+Your goal is to hit your object balls in the fewest number of shots possible and lowest score.
+Each shot should count as one, and you add two to your score for every scratch or foul.

 Three-Shot